The Therapist, Rene Magritte

 L. Ac, Dipl.
 OM, NCCAOM

-I am Kyndl R Mueller, L.Ac. and founder of TavaTaak Acupuncture Clinic.
-I earned my Masters of Science in Oriental Medicine from the School of Traditional Chinese Medicine (CSTCM) in Denver in 2015.
+“Earning a Masters of Science in Oriental Medicine from the School of Traditional Chinese Medicine (CSTCM) in Denver in 2015,

-Running around the foothills of Mount Tava (i.e., Pikes Peak) during my formative years taught me of the importance of ecosystems, namely the human body’s ecosystem in relation to nature’s — it can be a truly symbiotic dance.
+This was the source of my learned experience during my formative years, teaching me of the importance of ecosystems, namely the human body’s ecosystem in relation to nature’s — it can be a truly symbiotic dance — and can be tapped into through innate experiences within your inner and outer environments.
 This fuels my current dedication to whole-body, whole-ecosystem care.

-The body has a genetic intelligence that can be enhanced and accentuated through holistic lifestyle choices in order to keep with the natural cycle and frequencies that resonate throughout the earth and within our environments.
+The body has a genetic intelligence that can be enhanced and accentuated through holistic lifestyle choices in order to keep with the natural cycle, the frequencies that resonate throughout the earth and within our environments.

-Specialties in the practice of TCM include internal medicine, acupuncture, cupping and moxibustion in treatment of the whole body comprehensively and efficiently.
+Specialties in the practice of TCM include internal medicine, acupuncture, cupping, gua sha and moxibustion in treatment of the whole body comprehensively and efficiently.

 La Fenêtre de Mélusine, Rene Magritte

-In Ancient Greece, Mt Pilio was said to be the healing grounds to Cheiron, the Healing Centaur.
-For me, the southern foothills of the Rockies became the site in which I chose to settle into practice, where the sun shines, the air thins, snow falls and spring water bubbles up tonifying minerals from deep within the ground.
+In Ancient Greece, Mt Pilio was said to be the healing grounds to Cheiron, the Centaur and Healer and a great mountain holds great healing energy.
+For me, the southern foothills of the Rockies became the site in which I chose to settle into practice, under Mt Tava, where the sun shines, the air thins, snow falls and spring water bubbles up tonifying minerals from deep within the ground.

-Welcome to Tavataak Acupuncture clinic right here in Colorado Springs, Colorado.
+Welcome to Source Ai Standard right here in Colorado Springs, Colorado at the Colorado Salt Cave.

 The beautiful people that made up our clinic team